grafana/tempo/docs/tempo/website/setup/tanka.md

 To change the resources requirements, follow these steps:

 1. Open the `environments/tempo/main.jsonnet` file.
-1. Add this configuration block to the `tempo_config` section:
+1. Add a new configuration block:
    ```jsonnet
     tempo_ingester_container+:: {
     resources+: {